stevedonovan/outstreams/README.md

 Alas, but my attempts to completely define `operator()` as a template were frustrated by the specificity of template type deduction.
 So the custom template operator has the signature `(const char *,const T& v)`.
+It would be extremely cool if someone could show the way forward here.

 ## Output in a Hurry